sergio94al/Automatic_design_of_quantum_feature_maps_Genetic_Auto-Generation/README.md

 ## Multi-Objetive Genetic Algorithm (MO-GA)

 These are algorithms allow the exploration of large solution spaces in order to find the most optimal or closest solutions, since the methodology is meta-heuristic [2].
-Since we have two objectives, we use **NSGA-II algorithm and Pareto Front, in order to find and save the non-dominated solutions**.
+Since we have two objectives, we use **NSGA-II algorithm and Pareto Front, in order to find and save the non-dominated solutions** [6].
 Those solutions that, improve one of the two objectives without getting worse results in the other effort metric are saved.
 In order to provide a **higher degree of elitism** to the technique, we use the *μ+λ* algorithm, which face parents against their offspring, keeping the best individuals for the following generations.

 <p align="center">
     <img src="https://github.com/sergio94al/Automatic-design-of-quantum-feature-maps/blob/main/Images/GA.png" width="550" height="400">